TWiesendanger/ExtrabbitCode.Inventor.Core.Template/README.md

 Also make sure to change the license.txt file if you dont plan to release your addin with a GNU license.

+> Before running make sure to create a release build of your addin.
+The installer script looks for the files inside of the release folder.

 ### Wix

 ## Build script